thomassuedbroecker/gitops-create-software-everywhere-module/README.md

           scope: global
   ```

-* Inspect the module section of the catalog file in more detail
+ ### 5.4 Inspect the module section of the catalog file in more detail

   We see that the `modules section` does contain following `cloudProvider`, `softwareProvider`, `id`, `group`, `displayName` and `type` which are not a part of the `module.yaml`.
 After these entries we insert content of the `module.yaml`.

   [Current `gitops` template](https://github.com/cloud-native-toolkit/template-terraform-gitops).

+### 5.5 Create a custom catalog

 #### Step 1: Create a `guestbook-catalog.yml` and insert following content